rust-adventure/skein/README.md

-> [!CAUTION]
-> in-progress crate. bevy 0.15 compatible version is backported from main and published.

 # Skein

-A Bevy Plugin and a Blender extension for improving the efficiency of Bevy/Blender workflows.
+A Bevy Plugin and a Blender extension for improving the efficiency of Bevy/Blender workflows: Store reflected component data in glTF extras using software like Blender, and insert components based on those extras.

 tldr: